-When deciding on a calibrator to purchase for your lab, the number one question that we hear is how accurate does my calibrator need to be?
-This is especially true as the more accurate the calibrator, the more expensive it can be.
-Which makes the choice even more difficult when working within a budget.
+When deciding on a calibrator to purchase for your lab, the number one question we hear is how accurate my calibrator needs to be?
+This is especially true as the more precise the calibrator, the more expensive it can be.
+This factors into the difficulties in choosing the right choice within your budget.

-Here is a guide that will specifically give details on the accuracy, and common terms used.
-In order to help you make the best choice for your lab.
+Here is a guide that will give details on accuracy and standard terms used so that you can make the best choice for your lab.

-What the Test Uncertainty Ratio (TUR) compares is the uncertainty of the device under test (DUT) to the uncertainty of the measurement process.
-A strict test that takes into account the uncertainty of the entire measurement process.
-In which the accuracy of the calibrator is only one component.
+Test Uncertainty Ratio (TUR) compares the uncertainty of the device under test (DUT) to the fate of the measurement process.
+It is the ratio of the accuracy tolerance of the unit under calibration to the uncertainty of the calibration standard used.

 For many years, a TAR of 10:1 was the industry norm.
-As they have made advancements in technology, the test equipment and DUTs became increasingly more accurate.
-They are even lower in pricing.
-Because of that TARs of 4:1 became the new acceptable norm.
+Technology changed, and the test equipment and DUTs became increasingly accurate, even lower-priced ones.
+Because of that, TARs of 4:1 became the new acceptable standard.

 The concern is that the closer inaccuracy the DUT is to the calibrator, the highest possibility of false acceptance and false rejects.
-False accepts are the much larger concern as they can cause a traceability chain of false accepts.
-This can lead to inferior products being manufactured in critical industries, which can lead to fatal results.
+False accepts are a more significant concern as they can cause a traceability chain of false takes.
+This can lead to inferior products being manufactured in critical industries and fatal results.
 At the base of this problem is uncertainty.
-If a measurement is close to being out of tolerance, then the uncertainty in the calibration process might be enough to cause a false accept or reject conditions.
+Suppose a measurement is close to being out of tolerance.
+In that case, the tension in the calibration process might be enough to cause false accept or reject conditions.

-It is a technique that looks at how large the calibration process uncertainty is.
-And determines the likeliness that it could potentially cause a false accept.
-Guard-banding is the process of calculating a tolerance window to apply to the measurement to avoid these false concept situations.
+It is a technique that looks at how significant the calibration process uncertainty is and determines the likelihood that it could cause a false acceptance.

 The guard-banding calculation can assist you in following the 4:1 TUR rule recommended.
-It also helps determine the desired accuracy of the calibrator needed to perform calibrations on your device under test.
+It also helps determine the desired calibrator accuracy needed to perform calibrations on your device under test.